Truck Parking Usage Prediction with Decomposed Graph Neural Networks

+\textbf{Route Planning and Graph Connectivity:} Corresponding to the truck driver's decision-making process, our research is limited to exploring the graph connection along with their route planning.
+We will explore the concept of decomposition by their route planning network in our future research.

+\textbf{Over-smoothing:} The investigation of the limits of over-smoothing \cite{oono2020} on our models is also important.
+By incorporating deeper layers and exploring the potential for extending the prediction time horizon, the proposed model's maximum allowable performance limits should be investigated in the future.

-Lastly, it is necessary to design an end-to-end framework capable of automatically decomposing graphs and integrating spatio-temporal modules for inductive scenarios.
-This will enable us to apply the models to previously unseen graphs, such as those outside the scope of participating states in MAASTO while maintaining consistent and robust performance.
-These future directions hold the potential to further advance the capabilities and applicability of our proposed framework.
+\textbf{Model Composability:} It is necessary to design an end-to-end framework capable of automatically decomposing graphs and integrating spatio-temporal modules for inductive scenarios.
+This will enable us to apply the models to previously unseen graphs, such as those outside the scope of participating states in MAASTO, while maintaining consistent and robust performance.